Anne de Montmorency, 1st Duke of Montmorency: Treaty of Cateau-Cambrésis

 Catherine and other courtiers were horrified at this conciliatory approach, and implored Henri not to cede French Italian possessions.
-Henri had indeed promised Guise personally that French Piemonte would not be given away at the peace table.
+Henri had indeed promised Guise personally that French Piedmont would not be given away at the peace table.
 On 30 November 1558, Guise told the king that he would rather his head be cut off than admit the treaty proposals were honourable.
 He sought to publicly embarrass the king by publicly reminding him of his promise to transfer the office of Grand Maître to him.
 The captains such as Brissac and Monluc were also disgusted by the 'betrayal of their military sacrifices'.
 Monluc would later write that Montmorency and Saint-André were the prime reasons why the king established the peace, but that he did not blame them for the misfortunes of the peace and that which followed, as they too were victims of the troubles that were to follow.
 Montmorency was blamed by the war party for convincing the king of this approach, but Henri defended his favourite, arguing to Catherine that the wrongdoer was not Montmorency, who had always acted properly but rather those who had pushed for the resumption of the war after the truce of Vaucelles had been negotiated in the first place.

 On 2 November 1558 Montmorency, Lorraine and Saint-André departed from the negotiations to meet with the king at Beauvais.
 Henri was overjoyed to see the Constable again.
 The Lorraine brothers later alleged that it was at this time that the two men entered into a secret agreement for the terms of the peace.
 Montmorency returned to the talks on 7 November, and therefore a second session began that day which would last until the end of the month.
-In the second session the matter of the parties' allies was considered, for France the kingdom of Navarre, for Spain the ducato di Savoia.
+In the second session the matter of the parties' allies was considered, for France the kingdom of Navarre, for Spain the duchy of Savoy.
 The claims of the king of Navarre to Spanish Navarre were abandoned.
 Matters then turned to England, with the Spanish and English delegation demanding the return of Calais to English control.
 Lorraine could not countenance this, and although it was the conquest of his political rival, Montmorency's loyalty to France would not allow him to support handing over Calais either.
 On 30 November negotiations were adjourned for 6 weeks, in part so Montmorency and Saint-André could sort out their ransoms.